tartley/tartley.github.io/posts/the-structure-of-scientific-revolutions.md

 So what is the unarticulated process that is responsible for these transitions, i.e. how do scientific revolutions happen?
-We have intuitive visions of this happening instantaneously.
+We have intuitive visions of this occurring overnight.
 An individual experiment yields unexpected results, contradicting an expected hypothesis, while irrefutably supporting an alternate theory to take its place.
 But in practice, this *never* happens.

 At first, and often for years or centuries, no discrepancy between theory and experiment is noticed, because the prevailing theories of the time have a